adobe/alloy-samples/media-collection/STANDALONE.md

 - `playerId` - is the identifier of your Media Session
 - `xdm.mediaCollection.sessionDetails` - are the Media Session details
-- `onBeforeMediaEvent` - the callback function that should be defined by the customer, that will return `playhead` (current state of player play head) and `qoeDataDetails`(Quality of Experience details).
+- `getPlayerDetails` - the callback function that should be defined by the customer, that will return `playhead` (current state of player play head) and `qoeDataDetails`(Quality of Experience details).
 This callback function will be called before every Media event to augment it with relevant details.